jhohertz/buri/README.md

 To setup the above configuration:

-1. Setup a Ubuntu 14.04 server VM (64-bit), with a user named 'dev' that can sudo with a NOPASSWD rule, and an ssh key.
-(IE: Ansible friendly).
+1. Setup a Ubuntu 14.04 server VM (64-bit), with a user named 'dev' that can sudo with a NOPASSWD rule, and add an ssh key.
 You're going to want the VM in bridged mode, or be you'll be setting up a lot of port forwards to use it.
-You should give it at least 3GB RAM.
+You should give it at least 4GB RAM.
 Passwordless sudo can be setup by running the following on the VM:
    ```
    echo 'dev ALL=(ALL) NOPASSWD:ALL' | sudo tee /etc/sudoers.d/91-dev
    ```